maxmartynov/figma-plugin-copy-prototype-link/README.md

 ## How To Use

-Select layers and run the `Copy Prototype Link` command, and the link will be copied to the clipboard.
+Select layers and run the `Copy prototype link` command, and the link will be copied to the clipboard.

 You can also select and copy links to multiple selected *Frames*.
 In this case, each link will start with the name of its *Frame*.